Blue screen of death: Formats

-BSoDs originally showed silver text on a royal blue background with information about current memory values and register values.
-Starting with Windows Server 2012 (released in September 2012), Windows adopted a cerulean background.
+BSoDs originally showed silver (HTML color #A8A8A8) (and later white (HTML color #FFFFFF)) text on a royal blue (HTML color #0000A8 for Windows NT 3.1–4.0; HTML color #000080 for Windows 2000–7) background with information about current memory values and register values.
+Starting with Windows Server 2012 (released in September 2012), Windows adopted a cerulean background (HTML color #1A67B3 for Windows 8/8.1 to Windows 10 version 1511; HTML color #0078D7 for Windows 10 version 1607–22H2).
 Earlier versions of Windows 11 used a black background, which was changed to dark blue starting with build 22000.348 and then back to black with build 26120.3653.
-Preview builds of Windows 10, Windows 11, and Windows Server (available from the Windows Insider program) feature a dark green background instead of a blue one.
+Preview builds of Windows 10, Windows 11, and Windows Server (available from the Windows Insider program) feature a dark green (HTML color #246F24) background instead of a blue one.
 Windows 3.1, 95, and 98 supports customizing the color of the screen whereas the color was hard-coded in the Windows NT family.

 Windows 95, 98, and Me render their BSoDs in the 80×25 text mode with a 720×400 screen resolution.
 BSoDs in the Windows NT family initially used the 80×50 text mode with a 720×400 screen resolution, but were displayed in a 640×480 screen resolution starting with Windows 2000.
 BSoDs from Windows 8 and Windows Server 2012 onwards are rendered in higher resolutions than previous versions of Windows, specifically the highest screen resolution available on UEFI machines.
 On legacy BIOS machines, they use the 1024×768 resolution by default, but they can also be configured to use the highest resolution exposed by the firmware (via the highestmode parameter in Boot Configuration Data).
-Windows 95, 98, Me, and NT versions prior to Windows 2000 used text mode fonts provided by the graphics adapter; Windows 2000, XP, Vista and 7 used the built-in kernel mode font (which was changed to Lucida Console in Windows XP); and Windows 8 and Windows Server 2012 onwards use the Segoe UI font.
+Windows 95, 98, Me, and NT versions prior to Windows 2000 used text mode fonts provided by the graphics adapter; Windows 2000, XP, Vista and 7 used kernel mode fonts provided by the kernel's boot video driver bootvid.dll, which is a text mode-like font used in Windows 2000 and Lucida Console in Windows XP to 7.
+(Note: Windows 7 was incorrectly said to use Consolas as the font for the BSoD instead of Lucida Console, when it actually still uses Lucida Console as its font like Windows XP and Vista.)
+Windows 8 and Windows Server 2012 onwards use the Segoe UI font.

 Windows 10 builds 14316 and up uses the same format as Windows 8, but has a QR code which leads to a Microsoft Support web page that tries to help users troubleshoot the issue step-by-step.
-This format was retained in Windows 11, however build 26120.3653 changes the layout to be more consistent with that of Windows 11's UI, removing the QR code among other changes.
+This format was retained in Windows 11, however build 26120.3291 onwards changes the layout to be more consistent with that of Windows 11's UI, removing the QR code among other changes.